 There are a few things we need to look at to ensure we take the best pictures possible.

-NB: DO NOT use the viewfinder when using the Ultraviolet transmitting bandpass filter.
-This will inevitably damage your eyes.
-The same goes for the Ultraviolet bandpass filter when separated from the lens.
+WARNING: DO NOT use the viewfinder when using the ultraviolet transmitting bandpass filter.
+THIS WILL DAMAGE YOUR EYES.
+The same goes for the ultraviolet bandpass filter when separated from the lens.

-If you’re using analogue UV photography, you have to capture the images a little differently.
-You’ll need to compose and focus the shot without the filter, and then place it back when you have your scene set.
+If you’re using analog UV photography, you have to capture the images a little differently.
+You’ll need to compose and focus the shot without the filter, then put it back on after you’ve set your scene set.

 It is helpful to use a grey card to ensure a correct white balance.
-This will stop or reduce any color casts that present themselves in your UV photography scene.
+This will stop or reduce any color casts that appear in your UV photography scene.

-As far as light sources go, the sun – and therefore every type of natural light – provides UV radiation.
-Sunglasses block it out, and even to some extent, so does glass.
-For a stronger UV light source, you need to use a flash, UV torch, or blacklight tube.
+As far as light sources go, the sun—and therefore every type of natural light—provides UV radiation.
+Sunglasses block it, and even to some extent, so does glass.
+For a stronger UV light source, you need to use a flash, UV torch, or blacklight.

 How Does a UV Camera Work?

-UV cameras work by allowing you to see some of the light spectrum that you don’t usually see.
+UV cameras work by allowing you to see some of the light spectrum that you wouldn’t normally see.
 This is the UV wavelength, ranging from 320 to 400 nm.

-There are two ways we can adapt a camera to take Ultraviolet pictures.
-First, especially when it comes to analog or film cameras, we can use a filter.
-The filter is of a low pass variety, letting through the ultraviolet light rays.
+There are two ways we can adapt a camera to take ultraviolet pictures.
+When shooting with an analog or film camera, we can use a filter.
+This is a low-pass filter that allows the UV light rays to pass through.

-This works with film photography, as the lenses are older and are not coated with Ultraviolet protection.
-With a digital photography camera, you need to convert it to see the UV rays.
+This works with film photography, as the lenses are older and are not coated with ultraviolet protection.
+With a digital camera, you need to convert it to see the UV rays.

 A full-spectrum conversion is when the camera’s internal IR filter is replaced with clear glass.
-This is useful for many areas of photography, including astrophotography, as well as improving the tonal range in B&W photography.
+This is useful for many areas of photography, including astrophotography.
+It also improves the tonal range in B&W photography.

 By removing the filter inside the camera, you are free to experiment with all kinds of filters.
-This is made possible as the filter inside also opens up the camera for IR photography too.
+This is possible because the filter inside also equips the camera for IR photography.